PhiTux/schoco/README.md

 - Attempt to fix a rare bug, which resulted in a duplicate DB-entry when starting an assignment as pupil
 - When changing settings of an assignment, you now no longer have to set the deadline to a future date
 - Added scroll to filetree if necessary
+- Bugfix: saved partial compilation result - now only on successful compilation
 ````

 ## 1.1.0